Jarlotee/jarlotee.github.io/_posts/2016-01-16-the-journey-to-build-once-2.md

 ```

-Here we walk the commit history since the last tag and use regular expressions to pull out the PR numbers
+Here we walk the commit history since the last tag and use regular expressions to pull out the pull request numbers.

 ```powershell